kukuhtw/ppv_stream_rust/PAYMENT.md

 ## Overview

 This platform is a **Pay-Per-View (PPV) streaming service**.
 Buyers pay directly to access a specific video.
-Revenue is automatically split between the **creator (owner)** and the **platform admin** at the moment of payment — no manual forwarding by admin, no escrow.
+Revenue is automatically split between the **creator (owner)** and the **platform admin** at the moment of payment.

-The primary payment method is **x402 (on-chain crypto)**.
-Traditional payment gateways (Stripe, PayPal, Midtrans, Xendit) are wired up in the plugin architecture but not yet implemented.
+Two payment paths are available:

+1. **x402 (on-chain crypto)** — primary; funds split on-chain via smart contract, instant.
+2. **Fiat payment plugins** — Stripe, PayPal, Midtrans, Xendit; all fully implemented with webhook receivers and automatic DB access grants.

 ---